Joint Injections for Arthritis Pain Relief

 Hyaluronic Acid (Synvisc/ Cignal) Injections

-Hyaluronic acid is a naturally occurring substance found in healthy joint fluid.
-It helps to lubricate and cushion the joint, allowing smoother movement and reducing friction between joint surfaces.
-In arthritic joints, particularly those affected by osteoarthritis, the natural joint fluid can become thinner and less effective.
-This may contribute to pain, stiffness and reduced mobility.
+Hyaluronic acid is a naturally occurring substance found within healthy joint fluid, where it helps provide lubrication, cushioning, and smoother joint movement.
+In joints affected by osteoarthritis, the natural joint fluid can become thinner and less effective over time, which may contribute to pain, stiffness, reduced mobility, and increased friction within the joint.

 Potential benefits and considerations